laixintao/uwsgi-docs/Vars.rst

 Set the specified environment variable for a new dynamic app.

-.. note:: To allow this in Python applications you need to enable the ``reload-os-env`` uWSGI option.
+.. 注意:: To allow this in Python applications you need to enable the ``reload-os-env`` uWSGI option.

 Dynamically load a Django app without using a WSGI file/module::